Chanting, yoga therapy, and must-have qualities for a yoga therapist

 SN: Care for the student/client, the ability to approach the student without an agenda, to know when you can and cannot help someone, and an ability to refer the care seeker to another practitioner.

-LA YOGA: Do you think that its important to have a certification process to become yoga therapists?
+LA YOGA: Do you think that it’s important to have a certification process to become yoga therapists?

 SN: In order to use the term “yoga therapist,” it will soon become a necessity to be certified by an accredited program.
 This is why IAYT is currently using a significant amount of energy and resources to address this question.